mehmhacimic/osTicket-installation/README.md

 8. Download and Install MySQL:
     - Download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi).
-    - Choose a Typical Setup and set the password to "Password1".
+    - Choose a Typical Setup.
-    - Launch the Configuration Wizard after installation and choose Standard Configuration.
+    - Launch the Configuration Wizard after installation, choose Standard Configuration, and set the password to whatever you would like(for this tutorial I will use "Password1")

 9. Register PHP in IIS:
     - Open IIS as an administrator.